Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Verification Experiments

 We define the temperature scaling factor $\rho > 0$.
-Given the base temperature $\tau > 0$, we attach temperature $\rho\tau$ to the selected difficult-to-learn sample pairs identified by the selection matrix $\boldsymbol{P}$, whereas attach base temperature $\tau$ to the unselected pairs.
+Given the base temperature $\tau > 0$, we attach temperature $\rho\tau$ to the selected difficult sample pairs identified by the selection matrix $\boldsymbol{P}$, whereas attach base temperature $\tau$ to the unselected pairs.

-As shown in Table~\ref{tab:temp}, in the first line we report the result of SimCLR as baseline.
-The second line is the result of using temperature scaling (we here use TS as an abbreviation) to all samples, while the third line is the result of using temperature scaling to selected difficult-to-learn samples.
-We observe that applying temperature scaling to all samples directly can even hurt the performance of contrastive learning, highlighting the importance of selecting difficult-to-learn examples.
-In contrast, applying temperature scaling to selected samples yields a 1.1\% performance improvement on CIFAR-10, a 2.9\% performance improvement on CIFAR-100, and a 12.8\% performance improvement on TinyImagenet compared to the baseline method which has no operation to difficult-to-learn samples.
-These experimental results validate both the effectiveness of our selection mechanism and the reliability of our analysis on temperature scaling.
+It can be observed from Table~\ref{tab:temp} that applying temperature scaling to all samples directly can even hurt the performance of contrastive learning compared to baseline SimCLR, highlighting the importance of selecting difficult examples.
+In contrast, applying temperature scaling to the selected samples brings consistent performance gains on CIFAR‑10, CIFAR‑100, and TinyImageNet.
+These results validate both the effectiveness of our selection mechanism and the reliability of our analysis on temperature scaling.